e7711bbear/e7711bbear.github.io/pirates-way/pirates-way.md

 @#$process_love_affair$#@
 ### The Process Love Affair

 Countless companies are in a purgatory of endless problems.
-These range from optimization to fundamental.
+The types of these problems range from optimization to fundamental.

 An optimization problem is when you are productive but not at the level you know you could be.
 A fundamental problem is when you aren't productive or barely are.

-It's very common for these companies to slip quickly into believing that these problems can be solved with more processes.
+It's very common for these companies to slip quickly into believing that any of these problems can be solved with more processes.
-This belief is particularly strong in western companies, as chinese companies approach processes with a lot more caution.
+This belief is particularly strong in western companies, as chinese companies approach processes with a lot more caution (for instance).

 The Chinese approach focuses on speed of execution and sees processes as something that slows you down.
 So before you can adopt another process, you often have to demonstrate that the losses of the implementation are outperformed by other benefits, often by several multiples.

-On the other side, western companies tend to embrace process with little to no pitch, but any company can fall for this belief.
+On the other side, western companies tend to embrace process with little to no pitch.
+That's because processes are put on a pedestal.
+They make people feel good.
+There is an almost dogmatic belief that without them, it's just impossible to deliver and if a little is good, more must be better.

-That's what **I call the process love affair**.
+This is what **I call the process love affair**.

 [pagebreak]